sonertari/PFFW/README.md

 - Thanks to a modified auto-partitioner of OpenBSD, the disk can be partitioned with a recommended layout for PFFW, so most users don't need to use the label editor at all.
 - All install sets including siteXY.tgz are selected by default, so you cannot 'not' install PFFW by mistake.
 - OpenBSD installation questions are modified according to the needs of PFFW.
 For example, X11 related questions are never asked.
-- 512MB RAM and an 8GB HD should be enough.
+- 512MB RAM should be enough, but more is better if you enable MFS.
+- A 16GB disk should be enough.
 - If you install on an SD card, make sure it is fast enough.
 If you install on a slow disk, but you have enough RAM, you can enable memory-based file system (MFS), which is the default.
+- If the system fails to boot after intallation, try the following while partitioning the disk:
+	+ Choose GPT, not Whole or OpenBSD.
+For example, this may happen on amd64 bare hardware with a USB disk.
+	+ Reinit the disk to update its MBR.
+For example, this may happen on Raspberry Pi 4 with a USB disk previously partitioned with GPT.
 - When you first try to log in to the WUI, ignore the certificate warning issued by your web browser and proceed to the WUI.
 - Make sure the date and time of the system is correct during both installation and normal operation, and select the correct timezone during installation.
 Otherwise, after fixing the date and time of the system during normal operation, the system statistics and monitoring programs may stop updating the RRD files due to significant time difference since last update.
 So you may need to delete the statistics files and reinit the RRD files using the WUI, and restart either the statistics and monitoring programs or the system.

 ## How to build

 The purpose in this section is to build the installation iso or img file using the createiso or createimg script, respectively, at the root of the project source tree.
-You are expected to be doing these on an OpenBSD 7.4 and have installed git, gettext, and doxygen on it.
+You are expected to be doing these on an OpenBSD 7.7 and have installed git, gettext, and doxygen on it.

 ### Build summary